awsdocs/aws-secrets-manager-docs/doc_source/terms-concepts.md

 In Secrets Manager, a secret consists of a set of credentials, user name and password, and the connection details used to access a [secured service](#term_secured-service)\.
 You want to store these securely, and ensure only authorized users can access them\.
 Secrets Manager always stores the secret text in an encrypted form and encrypts the secret in transit\.

 Secrets Manager uses IAM permission policies to ensure only authorized users can access or modify the secret\.
 You can attach these policies to users or roles, and specify which secrets the users can access\.
-For more details about controlling access to your secrets, see [Authentication and Access Control for AWS Secrets Manager](auth-and-access.md)\.
+For more details about controlling access to your secrets, see [Authentication and access control for AWS Secrets Manager](auth-and-access.md)\.

 When storing credentials, different secured services might require different pieces of information\.
 Secrets Manager provides this flexibility by storing the secret as key\-value pairs of text strings\.
 If you choose a database supported by Secrets Manager , Secrets Manager defines the key\-value pairs according to the requirements of the rotation function for the chosen database\.
 Secrets Manager formats the pairs as [JSON](http://json.org) text\.
 If you choose some other service or database Secrets Manager doesn't provide the Lambda function for, then you can specify your secret as a user\-defined JSON key\-value pairs\.